-The Total Indirect (Scope 2) emissions provided above represent market-based emissions according to the current GHG Protocol methodology standards.
 IBM does not have separate goals for scope 1 and scope 2 emissions, but rather one single goal to reduce CO2 emissions associated with IBM's energy consumption (resulting from fossil fuel combustion and electricity and purchased commodities consumption) by 40% against base year 2005, adjusted for divestitures and acquisitions, by the end of year 2025.
-Hence, the emissions from other GHG other than CO2 (Scope 1) are not within the scope of this goal, as either are scope 3 emissions, with the exception of the emissions associated with IBM's electricity consumption at colocation data center facilities (reported under Scope 3).
-In 2019, IBM reduced its CO2 emissions by 39.7% against the 2005 baseline.
-GHG Emissions Reduction IBM has had an annual worldwide energy conservation goal since 1996 and a CO2 emissions reduction commitment since 2000.
-While IBM's business continues to transform, the company's new goals exemplify IBM's consistent, driven focus on energy management and CO2 emissions reduction across our businesses.
+Hence, the emissions from other GHG other than CO2 (Scope 1) are not within the scope of this goal, as either are scope 3 emissions, with the exception of the emissions associated with IBM's electricity consumption at co-location data center facilities (reported under Scope 3).
+In 2020, IBM reduced its CO2 emissions by 56.6% against the 2005 baseline, meeting this goal early.
+IBM has had an annual worldwide energy conservation goal since 1996 and a CO2 emissions reduction across our businesses.
 From 1990 to 2005, IBM avoided three million metric tons of CO2 emissions (an amount equal to 40 percent of its 1990 emissions) through a program of conservation actions.
 IBM achieved an additional 15.7 percent reduction in CO2 emissions from 2014 to 2015.
-In February 2015, IBM announced its third generation CO2 reduction goal to reduce CO2 emissions associated with IBM's energy consumption 35 percent by year-end 2020 against a base year of 2005 adjusted for acquisitions and divestitures.
-This represents an additional 20 percent reduction, from year-end 2012 to year-end 2020, over the reductions achieved from 2005 to 2012 under IBM's second generation goal.
-In 2019, IBM reduced its CO2 emissions by 39.7% against the 2005 baseline.
-Also in 2018, IBM announced a 2nd generation goal to procure electricity from renewable sources for 55 percent of IBM's annual electricity consumption by 2025.
-In 2019, 47.0% of IBM's electricity consumption came from renewable sources.
-PFC Emissions Management The semiconductor manufacturing operations were divested on July 1, 2015.
-This significantly reduced our PFC emissions.
-We continue to monitor these emissions from the remaining operations.
+In February 2015, IBM announced its third generation CO2 reduction goal to reduce CO2 emissions associated with IBM's energy consumption 35 percent by year-end 2020, over the reductions achieved from 2005 to 2012 under IBM's second generation goal.
+In 2020, IBM reduced its CO2 emissions by 56.6% against the 2005 baseline, meeting our 4th-generation goal to procure electricity from renewable sources for 55 percent of IBM's annual electricity consumption action so the consumption 35 percent of IBM's annual electricity consumption and to procure electricity from renewable sources.
+In February 2021, IBM announced its next generation goal in 2020, IBM reduced its CO2 emissions by 56.6% against the 2005 baseline, meeting our 4th-generation goal to procure electricity from renewable sources for 55 percent of IBM's annual electricity consumption from renewable sources.
+In February 2021, IBM announced its next generation of goals